davidtwco/rfcs/text/0000-build-std.md

 which shadow standard library crates was a deliberate choice and so enabling that pattern to be used more widely when not necessary is needlessly permissive.

+When combined with a `git`/`path` source, the `version` key will also check the requirement against the version of the local package.
+This behaviour of the key is a poor fit for `builtin` dependencies for a number of reasons:

+- The `std`, `alloc` and `core` crates all currently have a version of `0.0.0`
+- Choosing different version requirements for different `builtin` crates has no purpose

+Equivalent behaviour is handled by the `rust-version` key (which represents the minimum supported Rust version) and allows resolvers with support for the key to avoid choosing packages that do not support the current toolchain version.

 ↩ [*Standard library dependencies*][standard-library-dependencies]

 ### Why disallow builtin dependencies on other crates?